tawan-chaidee/Kapao-Queen-ReactApp/README.md

 # Kapao Queen Project

-1. This is part of Web Programming.
+1. This is part of Web Programming coursework.
 The development team includes:
 - Kanatip Bhongsprapas (6488009) — Developed the authentication, user feature and maintained code quality
 - Tawan Chaidee (6488011) — Developed most of the food-related features